MRtrix3/cmdline-tutorial/docs/introduction.rst

 using spaces as boundaries.
 In certain cases, it may be necessary to provide arguments that contain spaces within them.
-A common example of this is when file names contain spaces (note that this should be avoided, especially since SPM is often not able to deal with these).
-This is obviously a problem, since an argument with a space in it will be interpreted as two separate arguments.
+A common example of this is when file names contain spaces (note that this should be avoided, especially since other programs and scripts often have issues dealing with these).
+This is obviously a prblem, since an argument with a space in it will be interpreted as two separate arguments.
 To supply an argument with a space in it, use the following syntax.

 As an example, if we need to supply the argument "argument with spaces" to some command, we can use any of the following: